shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/ADC/ADC_DualModeInterleaved/readme.txt

   - This example runs on STM32F469xx/STM32F479xx devices.

-  - This example has been tested and validated  with STM32469I-EVAL RevB evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested and validated  with STM32469I-EVAL RevC evaluation board and can be easily tailored to any other supported device and development board.

-  - STM32469i-EVAL RevB Set-up
+  - STM32469i-EVAL RevC Set-up
     - Connect PC.2 to a power supply (do not forget to connect the power supply GND to the EVAL board GND)